Cloudtemplar2615/MobDev_Assignment2/README.md

 To do at the end
 - Fix code and clean up - done
-- comments on each function - done
+- comments on each function - Not Done
 - and finally testing to ensure everything works as it should every button must be tested - done